aw520/order-management-system/README.md

 - [ ] Add price quote expiration and validation
 - [ ] Use Kafka for messaging between order service and product service
+- [ ] Handle validation errors in order service, ensure product service is able to rollback